Monaco: The Basics

 Welcome to the prestigious Principality of Monaco and the renowned Monte-Carlo in the French Riviera.

-Monaco is so wealthy that it doesn’t even measure poverty rates.
+Monaco is a very unique place.
+It’s mainly known for its wealth.
+It is so wealthy that it doesn’t even measure poverty rates.
 There are no homeless or poor people.
 In fact, to live comfortably in Monaco, you’ll either need a hefty trust fund or an income of at least €250,000 per adult.

 Monaco: The Essentials

 |Monaco is a unique sovereign city-state (“principality”) on the French Riviera about the size of New York’s Central Park.
 It is surrounded by France, but only 30 minutes by car from Italy on one side and the Nice airport on the other |

 With just 200 hectares and less than 40k population, it is the second-smallest country in the world (only the Vatican is smaller).
 But what it lacks in size it makes up for in attitude.

 The population of the nation in 2020 is about 38,000.
 Within it, 47% are French, 16% are Italian, with 21% having moved here from 140 other countries.
 Only 16 percent of the population is Monagesque (the native-born citizens of the Principality.)

 To be a resident of Monaco, you must rent an apartment (rent starts at about €5000 per month for the smallest required) and prove that you have at least €500,000 (per resident) in a Monaco bank account.
 But most comfortable apartments start at around €10,000 per month, and some apartments rent for as much as €1 million per month.
 Still, there are robust social programs, including housing subsidies and free education and healthcare systems.

 French is the official language.
 Still, most people understand and speak English and many also speak Italian and Russian.
 The currency is the same as the rest of the European Union, the Euro €.